-On May 29, 2013, SLM Corporation's ("SLM") Board of Directors authorized a plan to pursue the separation of the company's existing businesses into two, separate, publicly traded entities-an education loan management business and a consumer banking business.
+On May 29, 2013, SLM Corporation's ("SLM") Board of Directors authorized a plan to pursue the separation of SLM's existing businesses into two, separate, publicly traded entities-an education loan management business and a consumer banking business.

-The separation transaction will be effected as a pro-rata dividend of shares of the education loan management business to the company's shareholders.
+The separation transaction will be effected as a pro-rata dividend of shares of the education loan management business to SLM's shareholders.
 Upon consummation of the separation, the education loan management business will become a separate public company.
 The consumer banking business will operate under the Sallie Mae brand.

-The completion of the separation will be subject to certain customary conditions, including final approval by the company's Board of Directors, confirmation of the tax-free nature of the separation transaction and the effectiveness of a registration statement that will be filed with the SEC.
+The completion of the separation will be subject to certain customary conditions, including final approval by SLM's Board of Directors, confirmation of the tax-free nature of the separation transaction and the effectiveness of a registration statement, a preliminary version of which was filed with the SEC on December 6, 2013, which remains subject to further amendment, modification or change.
 The contemplated separation and distribution will not require a shareholder vote.
 Subject to the satisfaction of all necessary conditions, including the conditions described above, the separation is currently anticipated to occur in the first half of 2014; however, there can be no assurance that the separation and distribution will ultimately occur.

-On May 29, 2013, SLM announced that the education loan management business will be comprised of SLM's portfolios of FFELP loans and certain existing private credit student loans, other interest-earning assets, and an education loan servicing platform that services FFELP loans.
+On May 29, 2013, SLM announced that the education loan management business will be comprised of SLM's portfolios of FFELP loans (other than any FFELP loans held by Sallie Mae Bank) and certain existing private education student loans, other interest-earning assets, an education loan servicing platform that services FFELP loans including the FFELP loans to be owned by the trust and collection activities on those loans and loans held by third parties.
 After completion of the separation, ownership of the sellers, the depositor, and the issuing entity is expected to remain with the education loan management business.
+The servicer shall remain a subsidiary of the education loan management company and will contribute some of its assets and liabilities associated with its private education loan servicing business to the consumer banking business.

-As a result of the proposed separation of the two businesses, the rating agencies have taken certain negative ratings actions with regard to SLM, including, in one instance, the lowering of SLM's senior unsecured long-term credit rating to below investment grade level with negative implications and with respect to certain other rating agencies, placing the senior unsecured long-term credit ratings on negative watch.
+As a result of the proposed separation of the two businesses, the rating agencies have taken certain negative ratings actions with regard to SLM, including, in one instance, the lowering of SLM's senior unsecured long-term credit rating to below investment grade level with negative implications and with respect to certain other rating agencies, placing the senior unsecured long-term credit ratings which were already below investment grade level by one rating agency on negative watch.
 There can be no assurance that SLM's credit ratings will not be reduced further or reduced by other rating agencies at the conclusion of their credit review.
 There can be no assurance as to the ratings, if any, of the new entities or holding companies if the separation occurs as currently contemplated.